niklastoetsch/CS-SMol-AndroR-model-publication/METHODOLOGY.md

 ### Algorithm Selection

 **Gradient Boosting Classifier** (scikit-learn implementation)
-- **Rationale**: Handles non-linear relationships and feature interactions common in molecular data
+- **Rationale**: Handles non-linear relationships and feature interactions common in molecular data.
+Reasonably prone to overfitting, performed well when compared to other algorithms (see paper)
-- **Robustness**: Less prone to overfitting compared to deep learning approaches on small datasets
-- **Interpretability**: Supports feature importance analysis and SHAP explanations
+- **Robustness**:

 ### Cross-Validation Strategy